janelia-flyem/libdvid-cpp/README.md

 ## Installation

-The primary dependencies are Boost (>=1.54) and cpp-netlib.
+The primary dependencies are Boost (>=1.54), cpp-netlib, and jsoncpp.
 These dependencies are resolved automatically if building with [buildem](https://github.com/janelia-flyem/buildem).

 There are two preferred ways to build libdvid-cpp both use buildem: 1) build the library directly using buildem (see following) or 2) build the library as a buildem dependency when building your application (see next section).